 When lone working is necessary in the theatre, Members are advised to let someone know they will be working in the theatre alone and have a mobile phone accessible at all times in case of emergency.

 All electrical equipment in the theatre is subject to regular inspection and testing by a competent authority.
 Any equipment that fails should be removed.

-Members will adhere to the fire safety procedures listed in the Fire Risk Assessment which outline evacuation and assembly points.
+Members will adhere to the fire safety policy and follow the NEP Fire Safety Procedures which outline evacuation and assembly points.
 Members should know the location of fire extinguishers, the fire exits and assembly point.
 In the case of emergency, all members should follow the instructions given by the person in charge.

 A First Aid Box is located at the bottom of the stairs and contains the basic regulation requirements.

 This policy should be read in conjunction with the following relevant documents which are available on request: